executors/executors/explanatory.md

 allow non-movable types to be parameters, including concurrency primitives like `std::barrier` and `std::atomic`.
 Next, some important types are not efficient to copy, especially containers used as scratchpads.
-Finally, the location of results and shared parameters will important to a parallel algorithm's efficiency.
+Finally, the location of results and shared parameters will be important to a parallel algorithm's efficiency.
 We envision associating allocators with individual factories to provide control[^factory_footnote].